• Skip to primary navigation

 Brush your Borzoi’s teeth daily and regularly check its floppy ears to ensure it’s not developing an ear infection.

 Like other large dogs with deep chests, they can experience bloat, a sudden and potentially deadly stomach condition.
-If you own a Borzoi, it’s important to educate yourself on the symptoms of bloat and what to do if your dog experiences them.
+If you own a Borzoi, it’s essential to educate yourself on the symptoms of bloat and what to do if your dog experiences them.

-Sighthounds like Borzois also are more sensitive to anesthesia than other breeds.
+Sighthounds like Borzois are also more sensitive to anesthesia than other breeds.

 Bottomline: Should you get a Borzoi puppy?